srilakshmikanthanp/clipbirdesk/docs/design/Protocol.md

 ## Packet Types

 Clipbird utilizes a variety of packet types for different purposes.
-These packet types include the broadcast packet, clipbird packet, and others, each serving a specific function within the application.
+These packet types include the clipbird packet, and others, each serving a specific function within the application.
 Below, we provide a detailed description of each packet type and its intended usage in Clipbird.

 ### What are the packets Required for Clipbird

+First we need to Send the authenticate Response to connecting client it can be either success or failure to accomplish this we are going to use **Authentication** Packet.

 Once the server has been identified, clipboard data is transmitted between the client and the server using a single type of packet known as the **SyncingPacket**.
 This packet is responsible for transferring clipboard data from the client to the server and vice versa, ensuring seamless sharing of clipboard content between the two devices.